Canada Payroll and Benefits Guide

 Employment considerations

-Approximately 90 percent of workers in Canada are protected by the unique employment laws of their province or territory, which employers can access here.
+Approximately 90 percent of workers in Canada are protected by the unique employment laws of their province or territory.
 The other ten percent – which includes many in industries such as broadcasting and banking – are protected by the federal labor standards that define required employment conditions.

 Compensation, Bonuses and Severance

 Bonuses can be paid on a discretionary or contractually defined basis in Canada, and there are no restrictions around their payment.
 Paying bonuses to reward good performance, or to motivate talented employees, is common.
-Severance pay varies by province and length of service.
+Severance pay is five days’ salary, or two days’ salary per completed year of service, whichever is greater.

 Tax and Social Security